 Empirical Smart Investor Syndicate

-Concept, initial startup and trading capital, research and back-testing of trading algorithms, development of machine learning algorithms, and oversight of algorithm performance is led by Robert Nash, a professional trader with over 29 years experience trading futures, options, currencies and gold, who previously founded and managed a proprietary trading company, a licensed and regulated fund management company, a boutique hedge fund, an options dynamic hedging operation, and an algorithmic system incubator, and has lived a financially independent lifestyle of travelling the world and living in four countries for 20 of those years.
+Concept, initial trading capital, research and back-testing of trading algorithms, development of machine learning algorithms, and oversight of algorithm performance is led by Robert Nash, a professional trader that has traded for a living for 30 years trading futures, options, currencies and gold, and previously founded and managed a licensed and regulated hedge fund management company, a boutique hedge fund, an options dynamic hedging operation, and an algorithmic system incubator, and has lived a financially independent lifestyle of travelling the world and living in four countries for 20 of those years.

 The term algorithmic trading is often used synonymously with automated trading, algo trading, black box trading, and quantitative or quant trading, that are heavily reliant on complex mathematical formulas and high-speed computer programs that follows a defined set of instructions (an algorithm) to place a trade.
 The trade, in theory, can generate profits at a speed and frequency that is impossible for a human trader.